-Everything we are doing to build the rule of law will, in the long run, also help to bring investment and jobs to this country.
+Well, you can't have a successful economy unless you have the rule of law.
+So everything we are doing to build the rule of law will, in the long run, also help to bring investment and jobs to this country.

-Already, BiH is a better place to do business than it was a year ago, thanks to the reforms of the last year.
-Take the work of the Bulldozer Committee, for example.
+But already, BiH is a better place to do business than a year ago thanks to the reforms of the last year.
+Take the work of the Bulldozer Commission, for example.
 Made up of BiH's most successful businessmen, it has bulldozed through 50 of the laws and regulations that suffocate initiative and flair, making BiH a better place to invest and an easier place to create jobs.
+Now, even Slovenian businesses are coming to learn from BiH's example.